Example

 That meant exceptions were surfaced late and the team spent time rebuilding the picture instead of acting on it.

-The first useful move was not a giant dashboard program.
+The first step was not a giant dashboard program.
 It was one operating summary tied to the workflow signals that mattered: stalled items, backlog health, missing approvals, and the steps most likely to slip.

 That kind of reporting is useful because it helps the owner intervene earlier without turning the team into a reporting machine.